Seinzu/word-cloud/readme.md

 ## Technology used

 The project is built in React and uses the Redux library to manage the state of the application.
 The Bootstrap CSS framework is used to provide generic markup elements to contain the React components.
+Other styling was produced using LESS.
+Compilation of JS and CSS is performed using Webpack and Babel.